hkurokawa/code-review-as-journey/presentation.md

 [.footer: Photo by [Nicolas Thomas](https://unsplash.com/photos/3GZi6OpSDcY?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/)]

 ^
+What I want to talk about tests, good code is easy to test.
+In our team, test coverage is not so high, and limited to only unit tests for model, viewmodel and simple utilities.
+There are no end to end tests.
+I don't reject a pull request only because no tests are added.
+If it's enough good to add tests later, it's fine I guess.
+If not, I will request adding tests.
-Since it's often hard to add tests later, we had better write tests as ealy as possible.
+But generally it's often hard to add tests later.
+So we had better write tests as ealy as possible.

 ---
 ![left](img/medicine.jpg)